jafingerhut/jafingerhut.github.com/clojure/clojurians-slack-archive-notes.md

-As Clojurians Zulip has its own streams where people discuss Clojure (i.e. ones that are not copies of messages that were sent to Clojurians Slack), you can also search across _all_ public streams (note "streams:" instead of "stream:" here:
+As Clojurians Zulip has its own streams where people discuss Clojure (i.e. ones that are not copies of messages that were sent to Clojurians Slack), you can also search across _all_ public streams:
-- `streams:public "cannot be cast to class"`
+- `streams:public "cannot be cast to class"` (note "streams:" not "stream:" here)
 - link to results for this example search: [`streams:public "cannot be cast to class"`](https://clojurians.zulipchat.com/#narrow/streams/public/search/.22cannot.20be.20cast.20to.20class.22).

 Zulip's help page on advanced search is a good place to read about